< back

 As we observed the research sessions, we made use of Miro to capture insights, which enabled us to swiftly synthesise the findings real-time and validate if the features could address the unmet needs or uplift customer satisfaction.
 As a result, after evaluating the desirability and viability of the ideas, we concluded the Strategy Phase with a suggested list of prioritised features for MVP implementation, while senior stakeholders socialised the servicing strategy internally and continued to plan for implementation.

-As the senior stakeholders were happy with the Strategy Phase, we could swiftly continued the momentum and progressed into MVP Implementation Phase, with the goal to re-design the agent-led digital servicing journey from policy application to account activation.
-The re-design involved 3 channels - a customer application portal, the customer mobile app and an agent portal.
+As we swiftly continued the momentum and progressed into MVP Implementation Phase, the focus was to re-design the agent-led digital servicing journey from policy application to account activation.

 After aligning the journeys with Product Owner, I further zoomed into one level down to define the detail user flows (e.g. every step flow, elements interactions, error case handlings and scenario-based variations) for each of the channels.
 UI Designers then worked with Design System to create hi-fi mock ups.